Wednesday, July 3, 2019

 I stayed with the creek, and not the trail from this point on, excepting a few stretches where the willows and alders grew so thickly on both sides of the shallow stretch of creek.
 Approaching the stream, and getting off a cast in these spots seemed like a waste of precious time given the lack of pools and the difficulty involved.

-As I walked on the fish were now in most any pool that was over a foot deep ( and there were many much deeper), below small falls and where the stream ran dark under gray boulders.
+As I walked on, the fish were now in most any pool that was over a foot deep (and there were many much deeper), below small falls and where the stream ran dark under gray boulders.
 Sometimes I was casting my little coachman style dry fly into the clear, cold water, deep enough to hold a fish, or drifting it in and out of the froth.
 The larger ones would appear from the shadows for a lazy look, or slow take.
 Some stayed hooked, some did not.
 The smaller ones ( most around 7 inches) would dart out with unbelievable speed, so that at times I did a double take to see if my eyes were playing tricks on me.
 I knew soon enough when they were hooked and we were off to the races.

 Other times I was casting to fish I could see, which I always feel is kind of a luxury, even though I usually get to enjoy it at least part of time on small streams like this.
 Watching the take is always fun, although being patient enough with the set was a little hard for me, now that I fish so much less often, but I did okay.